dixonliang/SentimentAnalysisSoccer/README.md

 YouTube Demo Link:

-Project Proposal.pdf - The initial project proposal.

-Progress Report.pdf - Progress Report as of 11/30/20.

 maincode.py - The main source code

-video_demo.ipynb - The demo code / output that was used for the YouTube video tutorial
+12_5_20_ChelseaLeeds.ipynb - The demo code / output that was used for the YouTube video tutorial

 demo.ipynb - Empty demo code in Jupyter Notebook for free use

-Tweepy Review.docx - Review done on the Tweepy package for the course

 team1_sentiment.png - Example sentiment bar chart for Team 1 (new file will be saved down if main code is run) team1_BM25positive.png - Example positive BM25 average ranking for Team 1 (new file will be saved down if main code is run)